How to leave Oklahoma residency?

 1) Ongoing tax responsibilities

-- File non-resident tax returns: If you continue to earn income from sources within Oklahoma, such as rental properties or businesses, you’ll need to file non-resident tax returns.
-This ensures that Oklahoma only taxes the income you earned within the state, not the income from your new home state.
+• File non-resident tax returns: If you continue to earn income from sources within Oklahoma, such as rental properties or businesses, you’ll need to file non-resident tax returns.
+This helps Oklahoma tax only the income you earned within the state, not income from your new home state.

 2) Rental or business income

 If you own rental property or a business in Oklahoma, any income generated from those sources will still be subject to Oklahoma state taxes.
-It’s important to consult with a tax professional to ensure compliance with Oklahoma tax laws, especially if you have complex income streams that tie back to the state.
+It’s important to consult with a tax professional to stay compliant with Oklahoma tax laws, especially if you have complex income streams that tie back to the state.